iranroman/procedural_step_recog/README.md

 ```
 bash scripts/omnimix.sh /path/to/the/frames/squash/files /path/to/the/sound/squash/files config/M2.yaml
 ```
+> [!NOTE]

->Note: this code consider the squash files previously created.
+> this code consider the squash files previously created.
+>
+> it is also expecting that use of the singuconda

 ## **Visualizing the results**